Does learning a language always have to be so tedious and boring?

 Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play store.
-FluentU is currently available for English, Spanish, French, German, Japanese and Chinese; and will soon be released for learning Arabic, Korean, Italian, Portuguese and Russian.
+FluentU is currently available for English, Spanish, French, German, Japanese, Chinese, Korean, Italian, Portuguese and Russian.

 Babbel (Internet & App)